 Why Check Engine Oil

-The correct quantity and quality of oil is critically important to the life of the engine.
+The correct quantity and quality of the oil are critically important to the life of the engine.
 Some mowers are fitted with a safety switch which won’t allow the mower to start if the oil level is low.
 Not all mowers have this feature so it’s important to check your oil regularly.

 An incorrect oil level can damage your engine beyond economic repair.
-An oil level that’s too low causes excessive heat, friction and premature wear or complete seizure of the engine.
+An oil level that’s too low causes excessive heat, friction, and premature wear or complete seizure of the engine.
 An oil level that’s too high can cause aeration of the oil, reducing its ability to cool and lubricate.
 Too much oil can also cause your engine to leak oil, smoke, or just not start.

 When to Change Engine Oil

 It is advisable to check your oil regularly, an easy way to remember is to check it every time you fill the fuel tank.
 Change your oil once per season or every 50 hours of operation.
 The oil needs to be changed as it gets contaminated and diluted by fuel and other deposits associated with combustion and metal friction.

 If neglected this oil turns into a diluted sludge which offers little protection to the engine.
 Changing your oil is a simple job that you can do yourself, usually, only basic tools are required.
 Follow this simple guide and you’ll be tuned up in no time at all, check out “Lawn mower oil change”.